Boost climate action by fostering:

 Symbiosis: Renewables (cheap, clean power) & Aluminium smelting (flexible demand)

 Aluminium needs cheap and clean power.
-Also, renewable energy needs large energy users, like aluminium smelters, so we can pay them to use less during a power shortage.
+And renewable energy needs large energy users, like the newst aluminium smelters, so we can pay them to use less during a power shortage.
 This reduces the need for power storage.
 (See above article)

 Export electricity to Singapore via cable